MakeItBack/Tribute/README.md

 # Tribute Page
-**A tribute to a classic woodworking hand tool.
-A project built as part of the Responsive Web Design course (freeCodeCamp).**<br>
+**A tribute to a classic woodworking hand tool (I also like making things out of wood).**<br>
-(I also like making things out of wood)
+A project built as part of the Responsive Web Design course (freeCodeCamp).

 [Deployed](https://record-tribute.netlify.app/) with Netlify